Zamb1e/azure-network-protocols/README.md

 <img src="https://imgur.com/AgVXdZo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step 5: Go back to Azure Portal --> type "Network Security Group" in the search bar (this is the VMs firewall) --> select "VM2-NSG" --> "Inbound security rules" under settings --> click "+ add" --> in the new pop up window change "protocol" to "ICMP" --> change "action" to "deny" --> change "Name" to "Deny_ICMP_Ping" --> Click "add" at bottom. *Notice how the ping cmd in PowerShell on VM1 done on step#4 is immediately halted due to being blocked by VM2's firewall thanks to the new inbound security rule you made.
-If you edit the rule to allow traffic, notice how the perpetual ping cmds successfully resume. *Press Ctrl+C to stop PowerShell ping
+Step 5: Go back to Azure Portal --> type "Network Security Group" in the search bar (this is the VMs firewall) --> select "VM2-NSG" --> "Inbound security rules" under settings --> click "+ add" --> in the new pop up window change "protocol" to "ICMP" --> change "action" to "deny" --> change "Name" to "Deny_ICMP_Ping" --> Click "add" at bottom. *Notice how the ping command in PowerShell on VM1, done on step 4, is immediately halted due to being blocked by VM2's firewall, thanks to the new inbound security rule you made.
+If you edit the rule to allow traffic, notice how the perpetual ping commands successfully resume. *Press Ctrl+C to stop the PowerShell ping
 </p>
 <br />